 The California Department of Public Health has issued numerous reports highlighting specific HIV-related disparities.
-Based on surveillance data reported through December 31, 2020, Black/ African Americans are the most disproportionately affected by HIV with new diagnoses rates 3.8 times higher than Whites for men and 6.9 times higher for women.
+According to the Center for AIDS Research at Emory University, California's new HIV diagnoses mostly occur in younger individuals.
+Approximately 85 percent of people newly diagnosed with HIV are under age 50, though over half of individuals living with HIV are now older than 50 (AIDSVu).
+Based on surveillance data reported through December 31, 2020, Black/African Americans are the most disproportionately affected by HIV with new diagnoses rates 3.8 times higher than Whites for men and 6.9 times higher for women.
 The rate of new HIV diagnoses among Black/African American men who have sex with men (MSM) was 3.9 times higher than White MSM; the rate for Latino MSM was 2.2 times higher than White MSM.
 Among women, the rate among newly diagnosed Black/African Americans was 6.9 times that of Whites; the rate for Latinas was 1.3 times that of Whites.
 Rates for transgender people remain unavailable, as there are no data on population denominators.
 However, evidence suggests that transgender people are disproportionately affected by HIV.